opinsys/puavo-ticket/README.md

 And forward it to the puavo-ticket machine

     ssh <puavo-ticket machine host> -R 4444:localhost:4444 -o "ExitOnForwardFailure yes" read

-Now the `nightwatch` command run the browsers on your local machine.

 ## Debug browser Javascript